AndrewZures/AndrewZures.github.io/_posts/2014-02-08-clj-cljs-pt5-platform.md

      (js/Math.abs num))
 {% endhighlight %}

 Now we have two like-named functions in two like-named namespaces.
 If we run our tests, they'll pass.
-When Clojure runs, the `platform.clj` file will be used and the `numeric-tower` library will be used.
+When Clojure runs, the `platform.clj` file will be used and the `numeric-tower` library will be executed.
 When ClojureScript runs, the `platform.cljs` file will be used and JavaScript's `abs` function will be executed.
 Our `shared-file` doesn't need to know about those details.
 It can simply call the platform namespace's function and receive the results.

 #Where We're At
-We now have a function, `abs-diff` that is written once yet uses separate methods of execution based off of the given platform.
+We now have a function, `abs-diff` that is written once yet can be used for both Clojure and ClojureScript.
 This means that not only can we write a single code base that can run in Clojure and ClojureScript, it also means that the differences between the two platforms is isolated to the `platform` namespace.

 In [Part 6][part_6] we'll utilized this same technique but will Clojure macros.